Can You Get Workers’ Compensation for Pre-Existing Injuries?

 An aggravation typically constitutes a new injury, even when it relates to a pre-existing condition or injury.
 In this context, aggravation applies to something that causes you to suffer a temporary or permanent increase in any disability or limitation, whether physical or mental.
 It also describes conditions that require new medical treatment or a change to your treatment plan.

-Can You Be Denied Coverage for a Pre-Existing Condition?
+Can You Be Denied Coverage for a Pre-Existing Condition in Ohio?

 If you aggravate a pre-existing condition at work, your employer or its insurer might try to deny workers’ comp coverage by arguing that you’re experiencing pain and other symptoms that you already had from your pre-existing condition.
 Your employer or its workers’ comp insurer may investigate your prior medical history to find evidence that there’s no work-related difference in your condition.